-If you look up coal in a geological book you will find a photo of an unassuming black or brown rock.
 Around the world, there are more than 1.06 trillion tons of coal reserves and they can be found in abundance in the Eastern United States, Russia, China, Australia and India.
-Many eons ago, coal was considered to be a type of plant; however, millions of years of geological pressure transformed this organic matter into brownish-black sedimentary rock that is now deposited all around the world.
+Coal was considered to be a type of plant; however, millions of years of geological pressure transformed this organic matter into brownish-black sedimentary rock that is now deposited all around the world.

 Coal has been used for thousands of years as one of the primary sources of fuel because of its high carbon content, which offers significant energy.
 However, all coal is not created equal.
 Some burn cleaner and hotter, while others have high moisture content that can pollute the air.